Recruiters review thousands of resumes every month. They’re tired of reading the same information, told in different ways, over and over.

 Because of this sheer volume, they've mastered what makes a good resume tick.
 They also know all too well what gets a bad resume sent to the trash.

-In this article, I’ll focus on good vs bad resume strategies, and what you can do to fix bad resumes and make them good.
-You can also make sure that you're using a good resume design by using a professional resume template from Envato Elements or GraphicRiver.
+In this article, I’ll focus on good vs bad resume strategies.
+I'll also explain what you can do to fix bad resumes and make them good.
+You can also make sure that you're using a good resume design by using a professional resume template from Envato Elements.

 If you're a job hunter, watch out for these common resume mistakes that are sure to get your resume trashed: